 When in conflict, the system should always give priority to altitude-based speed limits over waypoint-based speed constraints.

-Altitude-based limits are AT or BELOW speed limits which may be lower than an upstream AT or ABOVE climb waypoint speed constraints and/or downstream AT or ABOVE descent waypoint speed constraint.
+Altitude-based limits are AT or BELOW speed limits which may be lower than a preceding AT or ABOVE climb waypoint speed constraints and/or subsequent AT or ABOVE descent waypoint speed constraint.
 In such cases, the altitude-based limit(s) should take priority.
 Airport speed limits are in place to ensure safety with slower moving VFR traffic while ICAO limits ensure aircraft remain within the designated airspace.

-When in conflict, the system should always give priority to downstream BELOW constraints over upstream ABOVE constraints.
+When in conflict, the system should give priority to BELOW speed constraints over ABOVE speed constraints.

-In descent, the deceleration point should occur upstream of an ABOVE speed constraint if necessary in order to ensure a safe, continuous deceleration to the landing speed.
-Moreover, BELOW speed constraints are often associated with airspace limitations.
+In descent, a deceleration point should occur prior to an ABOVE speed constraint if necessary in order to ensure a safe, continuous deceleration to the landing speed.
+Moreover, altitude-based limits are BELOW speed constraints which are associated with airspace limitations.

+The figures below illustrate various conflicts and the speed profiles that result given the rules in this section.

+For the descent scenario illustrated in Figure 4.3.3.2.2.6-4, an alternative is to insert a speed discontinuity into the theoretical descent profile (at AAA) and provide appropriate indications to the crew.
+This is deemed less preferable as it may lead to unrealistic deceleration assumptions which are only apparent once the ABOVE speed constraint is sequenced.
+Moreover, in the absence of special considerations, insertion of a speed discontinuity creates an inherent ETA error and may cause poor guidance behavior as the theoretical speed profile is often used as a reference for advisories and mode reversion logic.

+Figure 4.3.3.2.2.7-1 250/10000 takes priority over 260 ABOVE at AAA (climb)

+Figure 4.3.3.2.2.7-2 250 BELOW at BBB takes priority over 260 ABOVE at AAA (climb)

+Figure 4.3.3.2.2.6-3: 250 BELOW at AAA takes priority over 260 ABOVE at BBB (descent)

+Figure 4.3.3.2.2.6-4: Decel to 240 BELOW AT BBB takes priority over 270 ABOVE at AAA (descent)

 In general, in the absence of edits and tactical speed interventions, the system should produce a speed profile that is monotonic during a single phase of flight.
 For takeoff and climb, the speed target should continuously increase until reaching the climb speed schedule.
 For descent and approach, the speed target should continuously decrease from the descent speed schedule until reaching the landing speed.
 As such, the system should compute a climb speed schedule which is the maximum of the optimal climb speed and the highest ABOVE climb speed constraint; the system should compute a descent speed schedule which is the maximum of the optimal descent speed and the highest ABOVE descent speed constraint.
 This limitation should be applied to both the speed schedule CAS and MACH (when applicable).

 Without the MACH limitation, a higher ABOVE speed constraint will produce a lower crossover altitude at which point the ABOVE speed constraint will cease to apply.
 For this reason, it is suggested that the MACH equivalent of the ABOVE speed constraint evaluated at 25000 feet be used as the lower limit MACH value.
 This ensures that ABOVE speeds are maintained until at least 25000’ for most aircraft.